 Let come off pressure on its own (in reality I usually wait about 10 minutes cause I want to eat it and it’s close enough to off pressure by then).
 Open the lid and taste the curry and add salt and pepper to taste.

-Lightly shred the chicken (I often just shred it with a spoon since it gets so tender in the Instant Pot).
+Lightly shred the chicken (I often just shred it with a spoon since it gets so tender).

 If you like your sauce thin you may move to the next step.
 If you like it thicker, push the saute button for a few minutes and cook off some of the liquid or mix the tapioca starch with a little cold water in a separate cup and stir.
 Then add to the curry and saute for a minute or so.